 Many divorcing spouses make the common mistake of failing to consider applicable tax laws and regulations.
-Typical circumstances would be one spouse taking un-taxed assets (think retirement accounts), whereas the other spouse receives tax-free assets.
+Typical circumstances would be one spouse taking un-taxed assets, retirement accounts for example, whereas the other spouse receives tax-free assets.

-For example, after divorce, a husband may receive $50,000 in money from a brokerage and bank account, while the wife gains access to $50,000 in a 401(k).
+By way of illustration, after divorce, a husband may receive $50,000 in money from a brokerage and bank account while the wife gains access to $50,000 in a 401(k).
 Therefore, the wife would have to pay taxes to withdraw funds, whereas the husband would not.

 Next, you should change the beneficiaries for your retirement accounts, will, and life insurance.
 State laws vary, but the majority excludes former spouses as beneficiaries.